 Do you have a steady Internet connection, and are you friendly and conversational on the phone and through email?
 Many small businesses are looking for online virtual assistants to help them manage the flow of emails that start once you become a business.
 You can network to find your own clients, look through services like UpWork, or connect with one of the agencies that specifically connects virtual assistants with clients who need them.

-Whichever low cost startup option appeals to you, make sure you double-check licensing requirements and tax liability in your locale.
+Whichever low-cost startup option appeals to you, make sure you double-check licensing requirements and tax liability in your locale.
 You could call your local Chamber of Commerce if you’re not sure where to start in terms of what you might need to do to get started.
+While enthusiasm and expertise are crucial, it’s a grave mistake to walk away with no business plan, as it serves as the roadmap for your venture’s success.